 The XUZA camp features an equipped community kitchens.

-When you use the community kitchen and its resources, YOU, yes YOU are expected to help keep it CLEAN.
+When you use the community kitchen and its resources, YOU are expected to help keep it CLEAN.

 Fry some bacon for breakfast?
-Drain the grease into the grease can, and wipe down the grill with a paper towel.
+Drain the grease into your grease can, and wipe down the grill with a paper towel.

 Heat up some "Spaghetti O's" and it boiled over onto the burner?
 Well wipe that shit up and scrape off the burned mess.